"Proclaiming God's Eternal Plan for Israel"

 News

-Yom Teru’ah, renamed by the rabbis centuries later as the Jewish New Year (Rosh HaShanah), is literally “the head of the year,” meaning its beginning.
+Yom Teru’ah, is the Scriptural name, and was renamed by the rabbis centuries later as the Jewish New Year (Rosh HaShanah), is literally “the head of the year,” meaning its beginning.
+The day is commonly referred to as “Feast of Trumpets.”
 It is important to note that this differs from the “religious year,” where God reordered the calendar in Exodus 12:2 to begin the year with Passover.
 This appointed time, though called the New Year, actually is not in the religious sense.
-The trumpet was sounded on a variety of occasions in the ancient Jewish community:

 Illustration provided by Ray Hart